bobmagicii/bootstrap5/README.bob.md

 * Restore existence of margin and padding left-right.

-* Margin and padding to to 8 now.
+* Margin and padding go to 8 now.

 # Build